PalladioSimulator/Palladio-Analyzer-SimuLizar/bundles/org.palladiosimulator.simulizar.test.commons/README.md

 - `basePath`: the relative path within the bundle
 - `modelFiles`: an array of file names, which should be read into the resource set partition.

-An example of `@LoadPCMInstanceFromBundle`can be found in the `LinkingResourceSimulationTest`, where model files of the LinkingResourceExample are loaded from the respective plugin.
+An example of `@LoadPCMInstanceFromBundle`can be found in the [LinkingResourceSimulationTest](https://github.com/PalladioSimulator/Palladio-Analyzer-SimuLizar/blob/master/tests/org.palladiosimulator.simulizar.tests/src/org/palladiosimulator/simulizar/simulation/tests/LinkingResourceSimulationTest.java), where model files of the LinkingResourceExample are loaded from the respective plugin.

 The models can be accessed from inside the test method, by specifying a parameter of type `MDSDBlackboard` or `PCMResourceSetPartition`.
 Additionally, by specifying a parameter of an EMF model element type (e. g. `UsageScenario`) the first model element from the resource set which matches the type will be provided.
 There is some further, more fine-grained traverse-and-filter support to select a particular model element from the partition based on its properties.